STEM Activities for HomeschoolersMarch 30, 2023

 - Math projects such as Box Office Totals, which can be used for all age levels

-These activities not only build a solid math foundation, some also expand upon it by including the use of data, charts and graphs.
-Children will lean on the 4C’s and use skills they’ve sharpened in the other STEM subjects.
+These activities not only build a solid math foundation, but some of them also expand upon it by including the use of data, charts, and graphs.
+Children will lean on the 4Cs and use skills they’ve sharpened in the other STEM subjects.

 Incorporating STEM activities into your daily homeschooling schedule will help keep your students excited about learning and also sharpen the skills that are necessary for future employment.
 It’s a win-win strategy for you and your children!